-Travel Leaders Group Offers Advice for Travel During Coronavirus Outbreak
+Travel Leaders Group Offers Advise for Travel During Coronavirus Outbreak

 Travel company recommends following expert guidelines from health officials and U.S. State Department

 New York, NY (March 6, 2020) — Travel Leaders Group, one of the world’s largest travel agency companies, acknowledges that travelers may have questions about traveling during the coronavirus outbreak.
 Travel Leaders Group advisors are providing the following helpful advice.

 Our goal is to ensure that travelers have the facts when making travel decisions

 – John Lovell, President of Leisure Travel, Supplier Relations & Networks for Travel Leaders Group.

 – Don’t panic.
 Be wary of misleading information on social media and online click bait.
 Look at the statistics to keep things in perspective and be sure to rely on official sources of information, such as the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC).